-Also, each dependency generates one conanbuildinfo.cmake file and all of them are installed in the build folder.
-You can inspect them to check that the paths they define for their dependencies are user folders, not pointing to the local cache.
+Also, all the generated conanbuildinfo.cmake files for the dependencies are installed in the build folder.
+You can inspect them to check that the paths they define for their dependencies are user folders.
+They don't point to the local cache.